-Integration
+Composition

-- The Audit and Corporate Practices Committee of the Company consists of 3 (three) members appointed by the board itself, in accordance with the provisions of the Securities Market Law (Ley del Mercado de Valores) and the provisions applicable in the stock exchange in which the Shares are listed, these corporate bylaws and other legal provisions, in the understanding, however, that the chairman of the Audit and Corporate Practices Committee will be elected by the General Assembly of Shareholders of the Company. - The members of the Audit and Corporate Practices Committee are independent as under Nasdaq requirements are subject to the duties and responsibilities provided in the Securities Market Law (Ley del Mercado de Valores) and by the provisions applicable in the stock exchange in which the Shares are listed, as well as to the corresponding exclusion of liability. - The Audit and Corporate Practices Committee may create one or more Sub-Committees, to receive support in the performance of its functions.
-The Audit and Corporate Practices Committee shall be empowered to designate and remove the members of said Sub-Committees and to determine their powers. - The members of the Audit and Corporate Practices Committee are: - i.
-Joaquin Gandara Ruiz Esparza Chairman - ii.
-Mr. Gandara serves as CEO of Stone Financial Awareness since 2017.
-Prior to Stone Financial Awareness, he worked at Scotiabank for 24 years where he held several positions in different departments such as Credit, Consumer Banking, Branch Operations and Corporate Banking. - iii.
-Dr. Martín M. Werner - iv.
-Federico Clariond
+- The Audit and Corporate Practices Committee of the Company consists of three members appointed by the board itself, in accordance with the provisions of Nasdaq, the Company's bylaws and other legal provisions, in the understanding, however, that the chairman of the Audit and Corporate Practices Committee will be elected by the General Assembly of Shareholders of the Company. - The members of the Audit and Corporate Practices Committee are independent as under Nasdaq requirements.

+- The Audit and Corporate Practices Committee may create one or more sub-committees, to receive support in the performance of its functions.
+The Audit and Corporate Practices Committee is empowered to designate and remove the members of said sub-committees and to determine their powers. - As of the date of this annual report, the members of the Audit and Corporate Practices Committee are: - Joaquin Gandara Ruiz Esparza Chairman Mr. Gandara serves as CEO of Stone Financial Awareness since 2017.
+Prior to Stone Financial Awareness, he worked at Scotiabank for 24 years where he held several positions in different departments such as Credit, Consumer Banking, Branch Operations and Corporate Banking. - ii.
+America Taracido serves as Managing Partner at Consultores en Alta Direccion y Gestión de Empresas, S.C. and, she joined Desarrolladora de Ciudad as CFO.
+Mrs. Taracido served in various positions in countries such as Peru, the United States and Mexico and worked in important positions in companies such as "Ernst & Young México, Avon Cosmetics, Finanzas & CFO at Smurfit Kappa Group México", and others.
+She is an active member of the Council of Americas and was a president of "Instituto Mexicano de Ejecutivos de Finanzas".
+Mrs. Taracido holds a master degree in Administration in "Tecnológico Autonómo de México (ITAM)".
+Since April 2020 she is part of the Audit Committee for Betterware Mexico. - iv.
+Federico Clariond has served as CEO of Valores Aldabra, since 2011, and as CEO of Buro Inmobiliario Nacional.
+Prior to Valores Aldabra and Buro Inmobiliario Nacional, from 2007 to 2011, Mr. Clariond served as CEO of Stabilit Mexico, a manufacturer of fiber glass reinforced plastics with operations in Mexico, the United States and Europe, and from 2004 to 2007, as Commercial VP of IMSA Acero.
+Additionally, he is board member of several companies.
+Mr. Clariond is a mechanical engineer and has an MBA from Stanford University.
+Mr. Clariond was selected to serve on Betterware's board of directors due to his vast business experience in Mexico's private investment matters.

-Sessions Periodicity
+Sessions Frequency

-- The Audit and Corporate Practices Committee and its Sub-Committees shall meet with the necessary periodicity for the performance of their duties, at the request of any of its members, the Board of Directors or its Executive President or the General Assembly of Shareholders; in the understanding that it must meet at least 4 (four) times during the same calendar year, to resolve matters that concern it in terms of the Securities Market Law (Ley del Mercado de Valores), these bylaws and other applicable legal provisions. - The sessions of the Audit and Corporate Practices Committee and its Sub-Committees may be held by telephone or videoconference, with the understanding that the Secretary of the respective session must take the corresponding minutes, which must in any case be signed by the Executive President and the respective Secretary, and collect the signatures of the members who participated in the session.
+- The Audit and Corporate Practices Committee and its sub-committees meet with the necessary frequency for the performance of their duties, at the request of any of its members, the Board of Directors or its Executive President or the General Assembly of Shareholders; in the understanding that it must meet at least 4 (four) times during a calendar year. - The sessions of the Audit and Corporate Practices Committee and its sub-committees may be held by telephone or videoconference, with the understanding that the Secretary of the respective session must take the corresponding minutes, which must in any case be signed by the Executive President and the respective Secretary, and collect the signatures of the members who participated in the session.